Clarendon Specialty Fasteners Standard Terms and Conditions of Supply

 3 – Acceptance of Orders

-3.1 No order on the Seller will be effective until the Seller has sent an official Order Acknowledgement Form to the Buyer.
+3.1 No order on the Seller will be effective until the Seller has sent an order acknowledgment to the Buyer.
 If the Seller’s quotation specifies that it is a bid in response to an invitation for bids the order or award shall constitute acceptance of the bid in accordance with the terms specified by the Seller.

 4 – Specifications

-5.1 The price and terms of payment for the supply shall be set out in the Seller’s Order Acknowledgement Form and will be held for 30 days.
+5.1 The price and terms of payment for the supply shall be set out in the Seller’s order acknowledgement.

-5.3 Unless otherwise agreed in writing or set out in the quotation the Seller’s prices do not include delivery charges.
-Where the Seller agrees to deliver the goods the Buyer will pay for the cost of transport, packaging and insurance.
+5.2 The Seller’s prices do not include delivery charges.
+Where the Seller agrees to deliver the goods to the Buyer the Buyer will pay the Seller for carriage and packaging at a cost determined by the Seller.

-5.4 All Customs and Excise duties import and/or export duties and all taxes, tariffs and surcharges of any nature whatsoever now or hereafter levied or imposed in any country or territory either directly or indirectly in respect of the supply shall be borne by the Buyer and except as stated in the Order Acknowledgement Form are additional to the prices therein stated.
+5.3 All Customs and Excise duties import and/or export duties and all taxes, tariffs and surcharges of any nature whatsoever now or hereafter levied or imposed in any country or territory either directly or indirectly in respect of the supply shall be borne by the Buyer and are additional to the prices therein stated.

 6 – Delivery

-6.1 Unless otherwise expressly provided in writing in the Order Acknowledgement Form, all sales are ex works and delivery of the goods to the carrier shall constitute delivery thereof to the Buyer, and thereafter such goods shall be at the Buyer’s risk.
-Any claim for shortage or damage occurring after such delivery or for transportation overcharges should be directed by the Buyer to the carrier.
-Any period or date for delivery or for the performance of services stated in the contract for supply or elsewhere is the Seller’s best estimate when stated, but is not a contractual statement.
+Irrespective of whether the Buyer or the Seller arranges or pays for carriage all sales are ex works unless otherwise agreed by the Seller in writing and delivery of the goods to the carrier shall constitute delivery thereof to the Buyer, and thereafter such goods shall be at the Buyer’s risk.
+Any claim for shortage or damage occurring after such delivery shall be the responsibility of the Buyer.
+Any period or date for delivery or for the performance of services stated by the Seller is the Seller’s best estimate when stated, but is not a contractual statement.

 7 – Invoicing